Skip to main content

 “ML: Both classic psychedelics and SSRI drugs affect the serotonergic system, but they work in different ways.
 What are the differences?

-The clinical effect of SSRI drugs is to regulate emotional processing and stabilize the function of neuronal pathways that have become dysfunctional as a result of chronic stress or depression.
-The therapeutic effect of antidepressants observed by patients is primarily a reduction in overreactivity or hypersensitivity to stimuli and/or a restoration of the ability to experience emotional states with a positive tinge, but some of them say that antidepressants overly suppress the emotions they experience, causing a “dissociation from emotions” or even “emotional anesthesia.”
+HP: […] The clinical effect of SSRI drugs is to regulate emotional processing and stabilise the function of neuronal pathways that have become dysfunctional as a result of chronic stress or depression. […] Some patients say that antidepressants overly suppress the emotions they experience, causing a ‘dissociation from emotions’ or even ‘emotional anaesthesia’.”

 NOTE!